ejborges/Messenger-Web-App/README.md

     * This will **require** to restart your computer.
     * Node will also provide us the `npm install` command, which fetches and downloads any project dependency (chunk of code) needed to make the project work
 3. After restart, right click on the root folder for this project and select `Git Bash` to open the Git command line
+    * Optionally, if you set up git to also run on the Windows Command Prompt, you can just open the windows command prompt on the root folder for this project.
 4. `npm install -g nodemon`: It is recommended that while developing the app you run the server with [nodemon](http://nodemon.io/).
-To do so, run this command in Git Bash: `npm install -g nodemon`
+To do so, run this command in Git Bash or in the Windows Command Prompt: `npm install -g nodemon`
     * Nodemon watches for any file change in your project and restarts your server automatically so you can quickly see the changes you made.
 5. `npm install -g bower`: [Bower](http://bower.io/) is required in order to download some additional packages required by our app
     * Bower is similar to `npm` in that it fetches and downloads dependencies as well, but provides additional packages not found in npm
     * Instead of looking in package.json for dependencies, bower looks in **bower.json**
-6. `npm install`: Git Bash should already be open to this project's root directory, so run `npm install`
+6. `npm install`: Git Bash, or any other command line window, should already be open to this project's root directory, so run `npm install`
     * This command looks at **package.json** and downloads all the dependencies listed along with executing any other command you defined.
     * A bit on [package.json](https://www.npmjs.org/doc/files/package.json.html)
         * Must be written in [.json](http://www.json.org/) format to work